 - Old and New Challenges for People with Vision and Hearing Impairments: On occasion, a step forward can also be a step backward

-- Why Walking is Going Places (see left)
+- Why Walking is Going Places (see right)

 - All About Complete Streets